certbot/certbot/windows-installer/docs/INSTALL.md

 ## Getting help, reporting issues, asking for new features

-If you encounter some difficulties to install or use Certbot for Windows, there is a dedicated area in the Let's Encrypt Community Forum that can be reached at _[URL to dedicated category on Certbot (beta) for Windows in the Let's Encrypt Community Forum to be defined]_.
+If you encounter some difficulties to install or use Certbot for Windows, you can reach the [Help section](https://community.letsencrypt.org/c/help) of the Let's Encrypt Community Forum to get some support.

 If you find an issue, or want to ask for a new feature on Certbot for Windows, do not hesitate to create a new issue in the [Certbot GitHub repository](https://github.com/certbot/certbot/issues).
-When filing an issue, you can tag it with the `area: windows` tag to ensure that the developers see that it relates to Certbot on Windows.
 Also please do not forget that some existing features for Linux systems are not yet available on Windows, but are planned to be added (see the section _Supported features_).